icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not listed with Zone Signing=Y in dnsSecAlgNumbers, or it's 253 or 254."
 }
 ```
-    9. If the JSON name events exists, the value shall pass the test Events Validation [stdRdapEventsValidation] defined in this document.
+    9. If the JSON name events exists, the value shall pass the test Events Validation [[stdRdapEventsValidation]][id-stdRdapEventsValidation] defined in this document.
 ``` json
 {
   "code": -12026,